ExtraSe7ent/Security-Shop/README.md

 # Security Shop v2.0

+> [!WARNING]
+> **Disclaimer:** This project is intended strictly for educational and research purposes (University Course Project).
+Do not deploy the BASE mode configuration in any production environment or public network.
+The vulnerabilities contained herein are real and present significant security risks if exposed.

 Security Shop is an intentionally vulnerable E-commerce Web Application designed as a Security Lab.
 Its primary objective is to demonstrate the critical importance of secure coding practices and the "Defense in Depth" architecture in modern web applications.

 The system allows developers and security professionals to analyze and toggle between two architectural paradigms: BASE (vulnerable) and SECURE (protected).